 The next approval for the DPT program will be with the Higher Learning Commission.
 The program plans to submit an Application for Approval of Substantive Change to the Higher Learning Commission in January 2019.
 If you would like information on the submission to HLC, please contact Kathy Zalewski

-, program consultant, and she will share information about the submission.
+, program director, and she will share information about the submission.

 How can I participate?